 - The accused can argue that he or she was acting in self-defense if the officer was using excessive force under the circumstances.
 Police officers are entitled to use the amount of force necessary to accomplish an arrest, but anything beyond that is unjustified.
 For example, if the arresting officer attempts to shoot the unarmed arrestee, the arrestee may fight back.

 - In some situations, a person may resist an unlawful arrest, but only with reasonable force (or the amount of force necessary to successfully resist the arrest).
 An unlawful arrest is one that is not authorized by law (without a warrant or probable cause, for example).

 - Often, the accused will feel as if the arresting officer made false allegations.
 For example, if the arrestee was flippant or rude, provoking the officer, who filed resisting arrest charges as retaliation, the charge isn’t likely to hold water.
 Of course, it helps to have witnesses to back up statements such as these – otherwise it’s just an alleged criminal’s word against a law enforcement officer’s.

 - If the officer did not identify him or herself as a member of law enforcement before making an arrest, it’s not possible for an arrestee to intentionally resist an officer.
 This often comes up in cases involving undercover operations.

 Determining guilt or innocence is difficult in resisting arrest cases, especially when the defense brings experience and executes a careful investigation.
 An attorney can evaluate the strength of the prosecution’s case and plan accordingly.

-Berry Law: Criminal Defense and Personal Injury Lawyers has been defending the Constitutional rights of clients since 1965.
+Berry Law has been defending the Constitutional rights of clients since 1965.
 Thousands have trusted our firm with their cases and, more importantly, their futures.
 If you have been charged with resisting arrest, contact us today to schedule a consultation.